develohpanda/Bot-Hackfest/README.md

 ![Publish-8](./assets/Publish-8.png)

-Republish, and then you can navigate to https://your-bot-name.azurewebsites.net/ to use the chatbox.
+Republish, and then you can navigate to https://your-bot-name.azurewebsites.net/ to use the chatbot.

 You can also navigate to http://localhost:3979/default.htm to view the same page, although the bot will be connected to the deployed version in Azure.
 To debug a local version of the bot, use the bot emulator.

 # Having issues?
-- Is each dialog class taggged with the `[Serializable]` attribute?
+- Is each dialog class tagged with the `[Serializable]` attribute?
 - Do the service registrations have the `FiberModule.Key_DoNotSerialize` key added?
 ```cs
 builder.RegisterType<MessageService>()